Lawyer Answers Frequently Asked Questions About San Diego Family Law Issues

 Q. What determines child custody in San Diego?

 When determining child custody, the court will try to decide the best interests of the children involved.
 There are many factors that will determine who gets custody of the children such as each parent's living situation, the relationship the parents have with the children, the stability of each household, the age of the children, and where they want to live.
-The Law Office of Thomas M. Huguenor specializes in child custody cases.
+Huguenor Mattis, A.P.C. specializes in child custody cases.

 Q. Who decides how property is divided?